 Species accumulation curves: This model illustrates the relationship between the number of ponds and species richness.
 A species accumulation curve is a graphical representation used to estimate the number of species in an area based on the sampling effort, such as the number of ponds surveyed.
 In this project, species accumulation curves are used to estimate the richness metrics based on the number of ponds for all PONDERFUL data for country-level.
 These curves eventually reach an equilibrium point where adding more ponds no longer increases the species richness in the region.
 In its current version, the model indicates equilibrium for different species at different equilibrium points.
-This model is applied to three NCP indicators: amphibians (species level), aquatic plant species (genus level), and macroinvertebrates (family level for the orders: Coleoptera, Ephemeroptera, Plecoptera, Trichoptera, Odonata, Gastropoda).
+This model is applied to three NCP indicators: amphibians (species level), aquatic plant species (genus level), and macroinvertebrates (family level for the orders: Coleoptera, Odonata, Ephemeroptera, Trichoptera, Plecoptera, Gastropoda).

-Figure 6: Example of accumulation curve for amphibians for ponds from the Canton of Geneva in Switzerland
+Figure 6: Example of accumulation curve for amphibians for Switzerland

-Trophic states data: Trophic status of the ponds were classified based on Total Nitrogen (TN) values considering all three seasons (Summer, Autumn, Spring) using the thresholds defined by Rosset et al. (2014).
-Oligotrophic and mesotrophic ponds are combined and used as oligo-mesotrophic ponds representing ponds with low productivity.
-Table 1 illustrates the different categorization of trophic states.
+Trophic states data: Trophic status of the lakes were classified based on TN values considering all three seasons (Summer, Autumn, Spring) using the thresholds defined by (Rosset et al., 2014).
+Oligotrophic lakes and mestrophic lakes are combined and used as oligo-mesotrophic lakes representing lakes with low productivity.
+Tabe extracted from illustrates the different categorization of trophic states.

-Table 1: Limits of the concentrations of total nitrogen and total phosphorus used to determine the trophic status (table obtained from Rosset et al. (2014))
+Table 1: Limits of the concentrations of total nitrogen and total phosphorus used to determine the trophic index (table obtained from (Rosset et al., 2014))

-Trophic status Abbreviation Limits N [mg/l] Limits P [mg/l] Oligotrophic 0 ≤ 0.3 (0.035) ≤ 0.01 (0.001) Mesotrophic М ≤ 0.65 (0.035) ≤ 0.035 (0.0025) Eutrophic E ≤ 1.5 (0.085) ≤ 0.1 (0.0065) Hypertrophic н ≤ 3.75 (0.225) ≤ 0.25 (0.015) Highly hypertrophic НН > 3.75 (0.225) > 0.25 (0.04)
+Trophic status Abbreviation Limits N [mg/l] Limits P [mg/l] Oligotrophic 0 ≤ 0.3 (0.035) ≤ 0.01 (0.001) Mesotrophic м ≤ 0.65 (0.035) ≤ 0.035 (0.0025) Eutrophic E ≤ 1.5 (0.085) ≤ 0.1 (0.0065) Hypertrophic н ≤ 3.75 (0.225) ≤ 0.25 (0.015) Highly hypertrophic НН > 3.75 (0.225) > 0.25 (0.04)